hammrxu/ReadList/README.md

 # ReadList
 Hammer's ReadList

-There will be two major section of ReadList: Career, Personal, Psychology, Unsorted,
+There will be sections of ReadList: **Career, Personal, Psychology, Unsorted**